Information Technology

 • Verify the “From” address matches the sender.

-• Only logon to secure web sites.
+• Only log in to secure websites.
 These are sites that begin with “https://” and should show an icon of a closed lock in the address bar.
-Always logon to your accounts by typing the URL directly into your browser.
+Always log in to your accounts by typing the URL directly into your browser.
 Links in phishing messages will often take you to a spoofed web page that looks like the real one.

-• Always error on the side of caution.
+• Always err on the side of caution.

 If you receive a phishing message, please delete it right away and do not click on any provided link or attachment.
 If your deleted messages go to a secondary “Deleted Items” folder, be sure to delete the message from there, as well, to permanently remove it.